traindb-project/traindb-ml/README.md

 ```
 (venv) # python3 main.py
 ```
-The default host address and port (http://0.0.0.0:8000) will be applied if no args specified For setting up your own address/port (e.g., http://127.0.0.1:8080):
+The default host address and port (http://0.0.0.0:8000) will be applied if no args specified.

+For setting up your own address/port (e.g., http://127.0.0.1:8080):
 ```
 (venv) # python3 main.py --rest_host 127.0.0.1 --rest_port 8080